mattermost/docs/source/set-up/shared-channels.rst

 Shared Channels (Experimental) (E20)
 ====================================

-Shared Channels bring people together from multiple Mattermost, such as teams collaborating with external partners, and customers using multiple Mattermost instances in a federated architecture.
+Shared Channels bring people together from multiple Mattermost installations, such as teams collaborating with external partners, and customers using multiple Mattermost instances in a federated architecture.

 Mattermost System Admins use slash commands to establish secure connections between Mattermost instances, then invite secured connections to shared channels.